boredsquirrel/Arkenfox-softening/README.md

 Easy setup of Arkenfox, a tool to make your Firefox the most secure browser.

-Includes an override file that reduces the extreme settings, to make it usable for everyday tasks.
+Includes an override file that reduces the mmost extreme settings, to make it usable for most everyday tasks.

-Supports native (system App), Flatpak and Snap Firefox.
+Supports native (System App), Flatpak and Snap Firefox.

 - Keep tabs
-- Save history for a 7 days
+- Save history for 7 days
 - Enable cachig for speed
 - Enable WebGL
 - Allow quick search using shortcuts